 Durian, crickets and silkworms are all readily available… and I tried it all.
 Check out the video proof here.

 Thailand is known as the land of smiles, and nowhere is that more true than in Chiang Mai.
 I loved seeing a mix of cultures, hearing a multitude of languages and interacting with people who were (seemingly) always in a great mood– traveler and local alike.
 The locals are friendly, hospitable, and helpful.
 Always be vigilant… but I felt safe everywhere I went– day or night– within this city.

-Disclaimer: Lots of people have very strong opinions about riding elephants.
-There are a lot of bad elephant owners out there who abuse these incredible creatures… It’s heartbreaking.
 I did the research and found a place that seemed to treat their elephants well– no bull hooks, no wooden chairs, and when my elephant, Moo Yo (her name means steamed pork) wanted to eat… we chilled in the trees and snacked as Mae Poi, the 20-month-pregnant elephant, passed us.